clera-dev/clera/docs/backend-notes.md

 - Alpaca for brokerage services and trade execution
   - Alpaca Broker API for account creation and management
   - Alpaca Trading API for executing trades
+- Plaid for bank account linking and ACH transfers
 - Financial Modeling Prep for financial data
 - LiveKit, Deepgram, and Cartesia for voice features
 - Retell for additional voice capabilities